Skip to main content

 By choosing energy-efficient appliances, you can help reduce greenhouse gas emissions and save money on your gas and electricity bills.

-When purchasing new appliances, consider the size and features you need in your appliance, then look closely at the Energy Star Rating labels.
-You can use the ratings to compare the energy efficiency and running costs of different appliances.
+When purchasing new appliances, consider the size and features you need, then look closely at the Energy Star Rating labels.
+The ratings can help you compare the energy efficiency and running costs of different appliances.

 Additionally: